 Is an MBA program hard to get into?

 MBA programs are highly competitive; however, admission requirements vary by school and program.
 For example, a nationally renowned business school may accept a much smaller percentage of applicants than a school with a lower rating.

 MBA degrees can qualify students for executive-level management jobs and entrepreneurial careers.
 Employers prefer MBA graduates with advanced professional skills for senior leadership roles in finance, healthcare, and IT.

 Business administration careers are often lucrative.
 Graduates with an MBA develop sought-after communication, problem-solving, and teamwork skills for a variety of management positions.

 While the cost of earning an MBA can be steep, MBA graduates enjoy a handsome ROI, with perks like sign-on bonuses.
-MBA graduates earned an average salary of $134,990 in 2019.
+According to PayScale, MBA degree-holders earned an average salary of about $91,000 as of August 2021.